About the Medical Assistant Program

-We look forward to seeing you at OBC.
+We look forward to seeing you at Ohio Business College.

 Medical Assistant Jobs

 As a medical assistant, there are numerous possibilities when it comes to the settings in which you could potentially be working.
 A medical assistant’s duties tend to vary depending on the needs of the doctors and the kind of medicine they practice.
 Take a look at some of the possible jobs you could have in various settings as a graduate of our Medical Assistant training program:

 Medical assistants working at cardiologist’s offices perform tasks such as administering EKGs, transcribing notes from the cardiologist, answering phones and providing emotional support for patients.
 It helps to have an understanding of heart conditions.
 The work cardiologists do also tends to be more urgent, given the importance of the heart.

 In chiropractic settings, medical assistants often transcribe notes for the chiropractor, handle billing and coding and even perform minor medical procedures.
 Additional knowledge of the back, neck and spine is advantageous in such settings.

 Medical assistants who graduate from our programs are qualified to work as EKG technicians.
 In such a role, you would be running the EKG and interpreting the results, taking blood pressure and explaining the procedure.
 Knowledge and interest in heart conditions also helps.

 In a family medicine setting, medical assistants tend to take blood samples, vitals, administer EKGs and perform administrative tasks such as answering telephones.
 Family medicine is an idea setting if you have interest in working with patients of all ages.

 Medical assistants work in assisted living communities, gerontologists’ offices and hospitals.
 They typically take vitals, perform minor procedures and handle a handful of administrative tasks like scheduling.
 It helps to have an interest in working with the elderly.

 Obstetricians and gynecologists are in demand and so are the medical assistants who work with them.
 Checking vitals and handling administrative duties are typical tasks.
 Interest in and knowledge of women’s reproductive health is advantageous.

 Working for an oncologist, you can help save patients’ lives by providing emotional support, taking vitals and performing office tasks.
 Oncologists are another group of doctors in high demand.